Mango-Wang2024/Game-BCI/README.md

 Open **Lab Recorder**.

-It is recommended to save recordings in a fixed directory (for example, the `data` folder inside `cVEP-Unity`).
+It is recommended to save recordings in a fixed directory, for example the `data` folder inside `cVEP-Unity`.

 Before starting a new recording, remove any old XDF files from the directory to avoid confusion.